charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 The **git push** shown in the BitBucket instructions only makes sense because we created an empty repository in BitBucket and we want to push new content that we created locally into it.
 If we have an existing repository with content, then use **git pull**.

-One thing in favor of the code shown in my first example and in the BitBucket example is that it shows exactly what is happening, while git clone does a lot of work behind the scenes.
+One thing in favor of the code shown in my first example and in the BitBucket example is that it shows exactly what is happening, while Git clone does a lot of work behind the scenes.
 Still, **git clone** is a lot simpler to use...
 Perhaps BitBucket and GitHub use the somewhat more complex code simply to raise the bar a bit, and keep out complete neophytes?

 ## Set Git URL

 The following information is for advanced users only.
 You do not need this if you are just getting started.

-In your hidden .git folder, in a file called **config**, git stores the URL for your repository.
+In your hidden **.git** folder, in a file called **config**, Git stores the URL for your repository.
 If you want to find that URL without opening up the **config** file, issue this command from inside your repository:

 ```
 git remote -v